jakob-hede/audio_in_incus_lxd_lxc_container/README.md

 Yes.
 The two exports differ as to the prefix `unix:`

 I struggled quite to get this working.
 Now it seems so simple ...

+Thanks to the Incus/LXD/LXC community for [helping out with this](https://discuss.linuxcontainers.org/t/audio-via-pulseaudio-inside-container/8768).